Axia-Tech/AXIA-wiki/docs/learn/learn-security.md

 [Verge](https://coincentral.com/verge-suffers-51-attack-hard-forks-in-response/),
 [Bitcoin Gold](https://bitcoingold.org/responding-to-attacks/), and other cryptocurrencies.

-On AXIACoin, this disaxia between chain security will not be present.
-When a parachain connects to AXIACoin, the Relay Chain validator set become the securers of that parachain's state transitions.
+On AXIA, this disaxia between chain security will not be present.
+When a allychain connects to AXIA, the Relay Chain validator set become the securers of that allychain's state transitions.
-The parachain will only have the overhead of needing to run a few collator nodes to keep the validators informed with the latest state transitions and proofs/witness.
-Validators will then check these for the parachains to which they are assigned.
-In this way, new parachains instantly benefit from the overall security of AXIACoin even if they have just been launched.
+The allychain will only have the overhead of needing to run a few collator nodes to keep the validators informed with the latest state transitions and proofs/witness.
+Validators will then check these for the allychains to which they are assigned.
+In this way, new allychains instantly benefit from the overall security of AXIA even if they have just been launched.

 ## FAQ

 ### Is security correlated to the number of validators?
-What about the number of parachains?
+What about the number of allychains?

-Security is independent of the number of parachains that are connected to the AXIACoin Relay Chain.
+Security is independent of the number of allychains that are connected to the AXIA Relay Chain.
 The correlation of security and the number of validators exists as the higher number of validators will give the network stronger decentralization properties and make it harder to try to take down.
-However, the biggest indicator of the security of the network is the economic signal of the number of SOLAR that are bonded and staked.
-The greater the number of SOLAR staked by honest validators and nominators, the higher the minimum amount of SOLAR an attacker would need to acquire a validator slot.
+However, the biggest indicator of the security of the network is the economic signal of the number of AXC that are bonded and staked.
+The greater the number of AXC staked by honest validators and nominators, the higher the minimum amount of AXC an attacker would need to acquire a validator slot.

-### Will parachains ever need their own security?
-In what scenarios do parachains need their own security?
+### Will allychains ever need their own security?
+In what scenarios do allychains need their own security?

-Most parachains will not need to worry about their own security, since all state transitions will be secured by the AXIACoin Relay Chain validator set.
-However, in some cases (which are considered more experimental), parachains may require their own security.
+Most allychains will not need to worry about their own security, since all state transitions will be secured by the AXIA Relay Chain validator set.
+However, in some cases (which are considered more experimental), allychains may require their own security.
 In general, these cases will revolve around lack of data available to Relay Chain validators.

-One example is if the state transition function is some succinct or zero-knowledge proof, the parachain would be responsible for keeping its data available as the Relay Chain won't have it.
+One example is if the state transition function is some succinct or zero-knowledge proof, the allychain would be responsible for keeping its data available as the Relay Chain won't have it.
-Additionally, for chains with their own consensus, like the one that enables fast payments on [Blink Network](https://www.youtube.com/watch?v=sf5GMDlG7Uk), there would probably need to be a Byzantine agreement between stakers before a parachain block is valid.
+Additionally, for chains with their own consensus, like the one that enables fast payments on [Blink Network](https://www.youtube.com/watch?v=sf5GMDlG7Uk), there would probably need to be a Byzantine agreement between stakers before a allychain block is valid.
 The agreement would be necessary because the data associated with the fast consensus would be unknown to Relay Chain validators.